harshit54/harshit54/README.md

 - 👋 Hi, I’m @harshit54
 - 👀 I’m interested in ...
-- 🌱 I’m currently pursuing Computer Science and Engineering for Indian Institute of Information Technology, Sonepat
+- 🌱 I’m currently pursuing Computer Science and Engineering
+-                 @ Indian Institute of Information Technology, Sonepat
 - 💞️ I’m looking to collaborate on any open source as well as research based projects.
 - 📫 Reach Me at harshitjoshi112@gmail.com